QbD Group

 Draft EU Implementing Act on Notified Body Procedure Published

-On December 12th 2025 the European Commission has released for consultation the draft Implementing Regulation (EU 2025) laying down certain uniform quality management and procedural requirements for the conformity assessment activities carried out by a notified body designated under Regulations (EU) 2017/745 and (EU) 2017/746 of the European Parliament and of the Council
+On December 12th 2025 the European Commission has released for consultation the draft Implementing Regulation (EU 2025) laying down certain uniform quality management and procedural requirements for the conformity assessment activities carried out by a notified body designated under Regulations (EU) 2017/745 and (EU) 2017/746 of the European Parliament and of the Council.

 The feedback period runs from 12 December 2025 to 23 January 2026.
 The draft regulation aims to address inconsistent practices, improve predictability, and ensure consistent conformity assessment across the EU internal market.
 Once adopted, the draft is expected to make Notified Body procedures more predictable and transparent for manufacturers, with clear timelines for applications, audits, product verification, and re-certification, as well as detailed cost transparency.